facebook/react-native-website/website/architecture/bundled-hermes.md

 The iOS implementation relies on a series of scripts that lives in the following locations:

 * [`/scripts/hermes`](https://github.com/facebook/react-native/tree/main/scripts/hermes).
-Those scripts contains logic to download the hermes tarball, unzip it, and configure the iOS build.
+Those scripts contain logic to download the hermes tarball, unzip it, and configure the iOS build.
 They're invoked at `pod install` time if you have the `hermes_enabled` field set to `true`.
 * [`/sdks/hermes-engine`](https://github.com/facebook/react-native/tree/main/sdks/hermes-engine).
-Those scripts contains the build logic that is effectively building Hermes.
+Those scripts contain the build logic that is effectively building Hermes.
 They were copied and adapted from the `facebook/hermes` repo to properly work within React Native.
 Specifically, the scripts inside the `utils` folder are responsible of building Hermes for all the Mac platforms.

 To distribute a prebuilt for iOS, we rely on the `build_hermes_macos` Job on CircleCI.
 The job will produce as artifact a tarball which will be downloaded by the `hermes-engine` podspec (i.e. [those are the artifacts for an execution for React Native 0.69](https://app.circleci.com/pipelines/github/facebook/react-native/13679/workflows/5172f8e4-6b02-4ccb-ab97-7cb954911fae/jobs/258701/artifacts)).